 SKAGIT WOMEN IN BUSINESS

-Awards of a minimum of $500 for tuition & books for female students who: A. Are returning to school after a break in their education (not continuing from high school); B. Reside in Skagit County; C. Demonstrate Financial Need; D. Exhibit a commitment to specific career goals; E. Intend to continue education at an accredited vocational school or a 2-4 year college or university in Washington State, or an accredited online college, university or trade school; F. Demonstrate community commitment; G. Will access the scholarship within 1 calendar year of receipt.
+Awards ranging from $500 to $2000 for tuition & books for female students who: A. Are returning to school after a break in their education (not continuing from high school); B. Reside in Skagit County; C. Demonstrate Financial Need; D. Exhibit a commitment to specific career goals; E. Intend to continue education at an accredited vocational school or a 2-4 year college or university in Washington State, or an accredited online college, university or trade school; F. Demonstrate community commitment; G. Will access the scholarship within 1 calendar year of receipt.
 Eligible candidates must complete an application form available at www.SkagitWomenInBusiness.com and write a cover letter explaining the student's goals and plan to achieve these goals.
 Two letters of recommendation and a copy of college transcripts are also required.
-Submission deadline is March 30, 2013.
+Submission deadline is March 31, 2014.
 Scholarships are awarded in May.
-For additional information, please contact athy Larson at 360-941-2019 or email@example.com.
+For additional information, please contact Sharon Hanson, Scholarship Chair, at 360-336-0914 or email@example.com.